AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 _metadataService.GetStreamsAsync(query:"QueryString", skip:0, count:100);
 ```

-The stream fields valid for search are identified in the fields table located on the [Streams](xref:sdsStreams#streampropertiestable) page.
+The stream fields valid for search are identified in the fields table located in [Streams](xref:sdsStreams#streampropertiestable).
 Note that stream metadata has unique syntax rules.
-See [How search works with stream metadata](#Stream_Metadata_search_topic).
+See [How search works with stream metadata](#how-search-works-with-stream-metadata).

 ## Search for types